 In the first instance, concerns under this procedure should be raised with the worker's immediate line manager, who should then deal with the problem as quickly as possible.
 If the worker believes that their immediate line manager is involved in the malpractice, they may raise their concerns with the Leadership Team, including the Headteacher.
 If the worker believes it is not appropriate to raise the matter with the Headteacher, he/she may approach the Chair of the Board of Trustees.
-The Chair of Trustees is David Millar (dmillar@burgate.hants.sch.uk).
+The Chair of Trustees is Jim Mowbray (jmowbray@burgate.hants.sch.uk).

 Within ten working days of a concern being raised, the person receiving it will write to the worker acknowledging receipt and indicating what initial steps will be taken to deal with it.
-Where possible an estimate will be given of the time it will take to provide a final response.